-7 Two types of parish map are currently available in digital form.
+- 7. Two types of parish map are currently available in digital form.
 These are the modern civil parish and the modern ecclesiastical.
-The ecclesiastical map is held in the UK Data Services.
-The modern civil parish map is held in a Boundaries database on the O.S. website and it is free to download.
-These are good to start your research with.
+The ecclesiastical map is held by the UK Data Services and shows the parish boundaries as they were in the mid 19th C before the main boundary changes that took place with local government reorganisation.
+The modern civil parish map is held in a boundaries database on the O.S. website and it is free to download.
+These are good to start your research to get as close as you can to the ancient parish. - 8.
 In addition you will need a topographic map.
-A 1:25,000 scale map is available free to download from the O.S. site, but you may also need to see a large-scale map, say at 1:10,000 or 1:2,500 scale http://www.ordnancesurvey.co.uk/business-andgovernment/products/vectormap-district.html http://www.ordnancesurvey.co.uk/business-andgovernment/products/boundary-line.html

-8. If you want to download the maps from the OS the two sites you need to go to for the 1:25,000 topographical map and the civil parish boundaries are:
+A 1:25,000 scale map is available free to download from the O.S. site, but you may also need to see a large-scale map, say at 1:10,000 or 1:2,500 scale.
+These can be purchased as hard copy from O.S. outlets, or you can licence a digital version to run on your GIS from one of the O.S. agents. - 9.
+Instructions on how to acquire all of these maps and use them are given in the RESOURCES section of the Parish Boundaries website.
+You can only access this part of the website when you have registered your interest in doing a survey. - 10.
+Only the modern civil parish is registed against the national grid.

-Alternatively you may want us to provide you with the maps.
-The CBA EM has an account with the O.S for this purpose.

-We also have an account with UK Data Services in order to provide the ecclesiastical map boundaries.
-They are difficult to access if you are not a member of an accredited group.

-9. Only the modern civil parish is registered against the national grid.
 We suggest that you use this as your reference map.
 An examination of the ecclesiastical map will show how the boundary has been modified.
 Overlaying the civil parish map on the ecclesiastical map will almost certainly show an offset.
 This is because the older map would have been plotted before the national grid was invented.
 Where the ecclesiastical boundary more or less coincides with the civil parish then use the representation on the civil parish map.
-Where there are major differences then transfer the linework from the ecclesiastical map onto the modern topographic map using any recognisable topographical markers that still exist for guidance.

-10. It is important to decide which of these three types of parish you are surveying.

-- Most modern civil parishes are shown on the OS 1:25,00 map, though in many parts of the country, particularly the urban areas, the civil parishes have not survived local government reorganisations. - Information on the ecclesiastical parish will be available from UK Data Services and this may be the closest you will get to the ancient parish.
+Where there are major differences then transfer the linework from the ecclesiastical map onto the modern topographic map using any recognisable topographical markers that still exist for guidance. - 11.
+It is important to decide which of these three types of parish you are surveying. - Most modern civil parishes are shown on the OS 1:25,000 map, though in many parts of the country, particularly the urban areas, the civil parishes have not survived local government reorganisations.

-• If you wish to test the ecclesiastical map to see it it is the ancient one you may have to do some research using the tithe map, usually dated some time in the 1840s and any earlier estate maps that may exist for your area.
+- Information on the ecclesiastical parish will be available from UK Data Services and this may be the closest you will get to the ancient parish. - If you wish to test the ecclesiastical map to see it it is the ancient one you may have to do some research using the tithe map, usually dated some time in the 1830s to 1840s and any earlier estate maps that may exist for your area.